Is Lojas Americanas going bankrupt?

 Lojas Americanas, a popular Brazilian retail chain, announced its bankruptcy filing in August 2021.

-A common cause is the excessive accumulation of debt.
+A common cause is excessive debt accumulation.

 External factors such as changing market conditions, industry disruptions and regulatory changes can also affect a company's financial stability.